 By Rachel Lankester

-Natural remedies for menopause may be all you need (so you won’t need hormone therapy)
+Natural remedies for menopause may be all you need.

 When it comes to HRT, I chose to come off it at 51 and have managed any symptoms entirely naturally since.
 There are plenty of natural remedies for menopause.
 In this article I’m going to tell you everything I know about that.
 Let’s start off with what I believe about menopause.
 (Jump down past this section if you want to get straight to the natural remedies for menopause.)